Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Methods

-To facilitate efficient sampling, we employ Denoising Diffusion Implicit Models (DDIM)~\cite{song2020denoising}, a first-order ODE solver for DPMs~\cite{salimans2022progressive, lu2022dpm}, utilizing a predictor-corrector scheme to minimize the number of sampling step.
-In particular, we set $\sigma_t=0$ in the predictor-corrector scheme to enhance the efficiency of the sampling process.
+The reverse process then aims to reconstruct $x = z_{0}$ by iteratively denoising $z_t$ into $z_{s}$, starting from $z_1 \sim \mathcal{N}(0, I)$.
+To facilitate efficient sampling, we employ Denoising Diffusion Implicit Models (DDIM)~\citep{song2020denoising}, a first-order ODE solver for DPMs~\citep{salimans2022progressive, lu2022dpm}, utilizing a predictor-corrector scheme to minimize the number of sampling steps: